 Salomon Women’s Wayfarer hiking pants: first impressions

-On the rack, these featherlight hiking pants look well suited to hiking in cool to warm temperatures and fair conditions.
+On the rack, these featherlight hiking pants look well suited to hiking in cool to warm temperatures and even some wet weather hikes.
 The active fit is unencumbered with bells and whistles, so they take on a sleek, classic look.

 Their biggest boast is the stretchy yet durable fabric, so they won’t restrict your movement no matter how steep the slope, but they’ll last a long time if you put them to that test.
-They’re ultra breathable, so really great for warm days, and they do have some water resistance so they’ll work in light rain too.
+Because they are windproof, they’re warm on cold days but with ultra breathability they work for for milder days too.

 They come in three leg lengths and the addition of belt loops and ankle adjustments make them extra versatile, plus they feature four pockets, two with zips, to stash your keys and credit cards.